 Once you’re able to keep and control the back, it’s time to get into finishes.
 The second volume is the submissions one.
 It all starts with chokes from the back, both Gi and No-Gi variations included.
 Arm locking attacks build on the choking ones, offering fantastic opportunities.
 Of course, there are the mandatory Ryan hall triangle attacks as well.

 For more advanced, or guys into entertaining movements, the final volume is all about rolling back attacks.
 Attacking from the turtle position, from side control and pretty much everywhere are covered in detail.
-This fancy looking movement is actually not hard at all and Ryan is the man to dumb it down for all of us.
+This fancy-looking movement is actually not hard at all and Ryan is the man to dumb it down for all of us.

 Special Hint: The harness principle is arguably the most important one to focus on from this set.
 There’s no submission without control, and there’s no controlling the back without the harness!

 This is a very interesting DVD instructional, to say the least.
 There are not plenty of DVDs out there that are purely conceptual.
 Do not get me wrong, there are plenty of submissions in this Ryan hall DVD.
 The whole approach though is much different, just as the name suggests.
-Similar to the arm triangle release, hall focuses on a family of attacks that are based on the same concept – an open elbow.
+Similar to the arm triangle release, the hall focuses on a family of attacks that are based on the same concept – an open elbow.

 The idea behind the open elbow is how to control someone by breaking the structure of their arm so that it turns in to a lever you can manipulate.
 All concepts that refer to the open elbow are covered in high detail.
 The first volume contains both theory and basic strategies of controlling and attacking via the open elbow.

-The second and third volume focus on applying the open elbow principle to two very common armlocks.
+The second and third volumes focus on applying the open elbow principle to two very common armlocks.
 The Kimura and Omoplata, respectively are the main subjects here.
 In both cases, the approach is quite different from the traditional one.
-Once again, Hall demonstrates them as positions instead of just position holds.
+Once again, Hall demonstrates them as positions instead of just the position holds.
 Even better, he keeps building on the open elbow concept building logical systems in every direction.

 Special Hint: The complete first volume is an essential lesson in the fundamentals of Jiu-Jitsu.
 Understand it completely before moving on!